 Now, you can direct pwd command to print the logical path using the – L and the physical path using – P option.

 2. Getting the help

-Now, let’s see help option is supported by this command or not.
+Now, let’s see if help option is supported by pwd command or not.

 You can clearly see, pwd shell built-in does not support –help option.